Patrick Cave

-Patrick Cave (born October 1965) is a British novelist.
+Patrick Cave (born October 1965) is a British novelist and hypnotherapist.

 Biography

 Patrick Cave was born in Bath, England.
-He has tried his hand at many jobs and lived all over the place, from Athens to Peckham, mostly teaching English.
-He attended boarding school for seven years, during which he developed a love of music and of cross-country running and gained some spectacular exam failures.
+He attended boarding school for seven years, during which he developed a love of music and of cross-country running.
 After obtaining his degree and a teaching certificate, he taught for ten years.

-Cave began writing books when faced with pressing financial need in the French countryside.
-A Taoist by inclination, he also manages/sound-engineers in a live-music pub and lives on a boat.
-He has three children.
-He is currently training to become a healer.
+He then travelled around Europe and began writing books to support himself while in France.

 Cave has always loved children's fiction, stating 'who could possibly understand the world better than children?'
 He believes that his readers bring their own meaning to his books and with all the ingredients of excitement, suspense, catharsis, and escapism present in the story, there is no one "message".
 One of his favorite writers is K.M.
 Peyton.

-He is concentrating on comedy writing at the moment.